A few years ago, most Star Wars fans had probably only heard of Ahsoka Tano.

 The Mandalorian Season 2

-Ahsoka Tano made her first live-action appearance in The Mandalorian Season 2’s “Chapter 13: The Jedi”, with Rosario Dawson bringing the character to life and taking over from Ashley Eckstein (although Eckstein continues to voice Ahsoka in animation).
+Ahsoka Tano made her first live-action appearance in The Mandalorian Season 2’s “Chapter 13: The Jedi”.
+Rosario Dawson brought the character to life and took over from Ashley Eckstein (although Eckstein continues to voice Ahsoka in animation).

 Related: Do These Clues Suggest That Ahsoka Tano Is Actually a Time-Traveller?